About Kenneth C. Davis

 Davis, who has been dubbed “The King of Knowing” by Amazon.com, aims to become a subject expert in all of the areas he writes about – the Bible, Mythology, the Universe, the Civil War, for example.
-His latest book is Don’t Know Much About® the American Presidents (published Sept.
-2012 by Hyperion and available in paperback in April 2014).
+His latest books are Don’t Know Much About® the American Presidents and The Hidden History of America At War.

 Kenneth C. Davis’s success aptly makes the case that Americans don’t hate history, just the dull version they slept through in class.
 But many of them want to know now because their kids are asking them questions they can’t answer.
 Davis’s approach is to refresh us on the subjects we should have learned in school.
 He does it by busting myths, setting the record straight and always remembering that fun is not a four-word letter word.

 Other points of note: